WCramRTC/GA_Classes/Steps/Step1_SettingUp.md

 ﻿# Step 1 - Setting up the Project

 1. Create a new Project with the name of GA_***YourName***_Classes
-2. Replace the starter xaml with the following code, everything the the middle of the MainPage.xaml.
+2. Replace the starter xaml with the following code, everything the middle of the MainPage.xaml.

 Start Xaml Code
 ```html